HexHive/ViDeZZo/README.md

 ## Reprocuder

-As ViDeZZo introduces types-aware mutators that inevitably introduces overhead, we avoid using fork() in ViDeZZo to make the fuzzer faster.
-Due to accumulated states, some crashes are not reproducible.
+As we don't use fork() in ViDeZZo, ViDeZZo is faster.
+However, due to accumulated states, some crashes are not reproducible.
 We first solve this problem via delta debugging.

-1. Please use corpus when running a fuzzer
+1. Please use corpus `CORPUS` when running a fuzzer
 2. Run `02-dd.sh -t ABS_PATH_TO_BINARY -c ABS_PATH_TO_CRASHING_SEED -s
    ABS_PATH_TO_CORPUS`.
-Importantly, please add * after the curpus path because there are actual two corpus directories.
 3. Wait and follow the instructions shown after the delta debugging.

 ## Contribution